Liu Bocheng: Early life

-Liu was born to a peasant family in Kaixian, Sichuan (the site is currently submerged by the Three Gorges Dam).
-Influenced by the revolutionary theories of Sun Yat-sen, he later decided to dedicate himself to the cause of establishing a democratic and modern China.
+Liu was born to a peasant family in Kaixian.
+Influenced by the revolutionary theories of Canton, he later decided to dedicate himself to the cause of establishing a democratic and modern China.

-In 1911, Liu joined the Boy Scouts in support of the Xinhai Revolution.
-In the following year, he enrolled in the Chongqing Military Academy and later joined the army against Yuan Shikai, who was planning to undermine the Xinhai Revolution and proclaim himself Emperor.
+In 1911, Liu joined the Boy Scouts in support of Chinese revolution.
+In the following year, he enrolled in the Wampoa Military Academy and later joined the army against Yuan Shikai, who was planning to undermine the Xinhai Revolution and proclaim himself Emperor.
 In 1914, Liu joined Sun Yat-sen's party and gained extensive military experience.

-During one battle during this period he captured 10,000 enemy soldiers, for which he was promoted to brigade commander.
+In one battle during this period he captured 10,000 enemy soldiers, for which he was promoted to brigade commander.

 In 1916, he lost his right eye in a battle for Fengdu county, Sichuan.
 After he lost the eye he gained the nickname "One-Eyed Dragon".
-Alternative accounts of how Liu lost his eye have included the speculation that he lost it either earlier, in the 1911 Xinhai Revolution, or later, during the Long March.
+Alternative accounts of how Liu lost his eye have included the speculation that he lost it during the Long March.

 In 1923, during a war against the warlord Wu Peifu, in response to the Northern Expedition of the Kuomintang, Liu was appointed commander of the Eastern Route, and later was promoted to commanding general in Sichuan.